 Case Study: Non-Profit Dev Team Outgrows GQueues and Chooses Teamwork Projects

 Wilderness Youth Project is a non-profit organization in Santa Barbara, California, dedicated to fostering confidence, health, and a lifelong love of learning through outdoor experiences and mentoring.
 They connect young people and families from diverse backgrounds to the natural world and help them build naturalist skills.
 Participants report more confidence, better interpersonal skills, increased physical competence, and deepened respect for the physical world.
-Anthony Hickling, development coordinator for Wilderness Youth Project, discovered Teamwork Projects when his small team needed an improved online project management system to manage an increased workload.
+Anthony Hickling, development coordinator for Wilderness Youth Project, discovered Teamwork Projects when his small team needed an improved project management platform system to manage an increased workload.
 Here’s how he discovered Teamwork Projects and uses it to track multiple projects and stay on top of priorities for each day or an entire project.

 “Our team isn’t large, but we depend on the advanced features in Teamwork Projects to complete projects on time and with every detail in place.
 We tell others all the time how happy we are with Teamwork Projects, and we are very grateful to have access to such excellent software.”

 Before moving to Teamwork Projects, the development “department” at Wilderness Youth Project consisted of one person who used GQueues, Google’s online task manager, to manage tasks and project details.
 As the organization grew and and another person was added to the development team, Anthony knew they needed better software to stay ahead of deadlines and the additional responsibilities.
 Anthony and his new team member knew they had the skills to coordinate several new projects simultaneously, but they doubted that GQueues could give them the support they needed.